silvia-odwyer/Onyx/README.md

 A complete list of currently working commands can be found below.

 ## UPDATES
+- YouTube Integration Now Available!
+Search for your favourite videos, watch, and enjoy!
 - Get public domain, stunning images from Unsplash with `-photo`
 - Captcha generation now possible! `-captcha Only humans can read this.`
 - Get rhyming words. `-rhyme red`